 Contact Cannata, Hendele & Cannata Today for a Free Consultation

 It has been nearly two decades since the terrorist attack on the World Trade Center in New York City.
 Since that time, our firm has worked with thousands of cancer and non-cancer WTC victims to help them enroll in the Victim Compensation Fund as well as the World Trade Center Health Program.
 We can do the same for you.

 Whether you’re dealing with asthma, chronic bronchitis, COPD, GERD, or another common lung issue, we can help you secure health care and the compensation you deserve, including a fair non-economic loss award as well.
-Please contact us today at 1-888-WTC-VICTIM or complete an online contact form to schedule a free case evaluation.
+Please contact us today at 1-888-982-8428 or complete an online contact form to schedule a free case evaluation.
 We serve clients in NYC, Manhattan, Brooklyn, and all surrounding boroughs.